 or low-moisture mozzarella cheese pulled into at least strips about 3 inches long

-To Soak The Corn Husks For The Tamales: Bring a medium pot or a teakettle filled with water to a boil and add corn husks to a large bowl or baking dish.
+Soak The Corn Husks For The Tamales: Bring a medium pot or a teakettle filled with water to a boil and add corn husks to a large bowl or baking dish.
 Cover the husks with hot water and top with a teakettle or pan to help the husks stay submerged.

-Once the masa is hydrated, combine the shortening, butter, or oil with the baking powder and salt in a stand mixer fit with a paddle attachment.
+Once the masa is hydrated, combine the 8 ounces of shortening, butter, or oil with the baking powder and salt in a stand mixer fitted with a paddle attachment.
 Beat on medium speed until light and fluffy, about 2 minutes.
+(If you use oil, it will not get fluffy, FYI).
 Turn off the mixer, scrape down the inside of the bowl with a spatula.

-To Assemble The Tamales: To start making the tamales, wipe each corn husk dry with a towel.
-Working with one corn husk at a time, place it lengthwise with the wider end toward you and the tapered end pointing away from you.
+Assemble The Tamales: To start making the tamales, wipe each corn husk dry with a towel.
+Working with one husk at a time, place it lengthwise with the wider end toward you and the tapered end pointing away from you.

-Place 1/4 cup of the masa dough in the middle of the husk then, using your hands, a large spoon, a pastry scraper, or a masa spreader, spread the mixture into a thin rectangle about 3 inches wide and 4 inches long.
+Place 3 tablespoons to 1/4 cup of the masa dough in the middle of the husk.
+Using a large spoon, a pastry scraper, or a masa spreader, spread the mixture into a thin rectangle about 3 inches wide and 4 inches long.

 Uncooked tamales can be frozen up to 4 months before using.
 When you want to make them, do not defrost them -- simply cook them a bit longer than you would if they were fresh!

-Cover and steam until dough is slightly firm to touch and separates easily from husk, adding more water to pot as necessary, about 50 to 60 minutes.
+Cover and steam until dough is slightly firm to touch and separates easily from the husk, adding more water to the pot as necessary about 50 to 60 minutes.
 Turn off the heat then let the tamales steam for at least 10 minutes more before serving.

 To reheat the tamales, place them in a slow cooker set over low heat until warmed through.

-Connect With Salt & Wind
+Connect With Salt & Wind Travel

-More Mexican Recipes On Salt & Wind
+More Mexican Recipes On Salt & Wind Travel